-Nonrenewable Committee, Project Team and Task Force Terms
+Nonrenewable Committee, Advisory Council, Project Team and Task Force Terms

-The Board of Directors is responsible for appointments to all ALA standing committees, project teams, task forces and conference/event planning committees.
-Terms of office may vary between standing committees and conference planning committees.
+The Board of Directors is responsible for appointments to all ALA standing committees, ad hoc committees, advisory councils, project teams, task forces and conference/event planning project teams.
+Terms of office may vary among the volunteer groups.
 In order to increase volunteer opportunities within the Association, while maintaining continuity on committees and project teams from year to year, all appointments are for a single term of office.